Ntara/Kentico.Dependencies/README.md

 This library contains all [Kentico CMS](http://www.kentico.com/product/overview) and third-party binaries provided by Kentico during a typical CMS installation.

+## Distributions

+The following binary distributions are provided:

+* Common - *Third-party binaries compatible with any of the included frameworks*
+* Net46 - *Framework-specific binaries targeting .NET Framework 4.6*
+* Net47 - *Framework-specific binaries targeting .NET Framework 4.7*

 ## Licensing

 Redistribution and use in binary forms, without modification, are permitted provided